glinchflash/Angular-Time/README.md

 ## mission
 You have been part of becode for quite some time, and you've made a lot of friends in the process.
-Make an Angular application on which your friends can fill in their data, so you can have it in your node.js friendlist api.
+Make an Angular application on which your friends can fill in their data, so you can have it in your node.js friend list api.
 And learning the following objectives:
  - Use the angular cli commands
  - Have a basic understanding of typescript